 Case Study Project X

-Content Relationship Manager, with outreach and call-scheduling for teams of remote volunteers distributed throughout the United States.
+Content Relationship Manager with outreach and call-scheduling for teams distributed throughout the United States.

 My employer was interested in contacting a dynamic, fast-growing list of contacts throughout the United States, either through in-person visits, phone, or email using an small army of volunteers, also distributed throughout the country.
 Such an endeavor called for (close to) real-time coordination, tracking, and communication to identify who head been contacted and their status.
 A classic case for a Contact Relationship Management (CRM) solution; I helped my employer determine the most cost-effective approach, and we set out designing a bespoke web application.

 I spent time interviewing stakeholders and volunteers to understand the problem-space, and over the course of a few weeks, put together a document that captured my recommendations for UI design, user workflows, and other functional and non-functional requirements.